 HOW WILL I BE ASSESSED?

 2 x 2hr 30 min exams (70%) on media products, industries and audiences and media forms and products in depth.

 Non exam assessment (30%) creating media products in response to a choice of set briefs.

 This subject will give you an insight into the kinds of careers that exist in the media; it may give you the inspiration to go on to study journalism, communication, marketing, advertising, film/ TV production or other related subjects at university.

 It will enhance the skills required for many degree courses in the Arts and Social Sciences due to the focus on close analysis and enquiry.

 WHAT EXTRA-CURRICULAR OPPORTUNITIES ARE THERE?

-Visits to media institutions such as SKY TV studios, opportunities for media ambassadors to create media, develop awareness of media studies, for example creating film for a department YouTube channel.
+Visits to media institutions such as SKY TV studios/ITV studios, lots of opportunities for media ambassadors to create media, develop awareness of media studies, for example developing sixth form magazine and creating production tutorials and a department YouTube channel.